top of page

-The Seiko 6139 automatic chronograph – a historical movement in its own right, like this full serviced 1970 Seiko 6139-7010 SpeedTimer "Military" chronograph, with Arabic dial, here – was one of the first automatic chronographs created and ranks with Zenith’s El Primero and Heuer’s Calibre 11.
+The Seiko 6139 automatic chronograph – a historical movement in its own right, like this full-serviced 1970 Seiko 6139-7010 SpeedTimer "Military" automatic chronograph here – was one of the first automatic chronographs created and ranks with Zenith’s El Primero and Heuer’s Calibre 11.

 Back in the 1970’s, Heuer and Zenith had taken hold of the entire sports watch industry by racing to become the first to produce an automatic chronograph.
 It has been widely debated who won, but in the background of this skirmish, Seiko quietly created one theirs at the same time, beating the Swiss at their own game – the Seiko Ref.
 6139.